Northshore Middle School

 Northshore Middle School is a public middle school in Bothell, Washington.

 Most students go to Inglemoor High School after graduating from NMS, as it is commonly referred to.
-The feeders schools are Arrowhead Elementary, Woodmoor Elementary, and Moorlands Elementary.
+The feeder schools are Arrowhead Elementary, Woodmoor Elementary, and Moorlands Elementary.
 The school hosts an AAP (Advanced Academics Program) for students whose assessment scores qualify them for the highly capable program.

-In 2017, Northshore Middle School was re branded and reworked from Northshore Junior High into Northshore Middle School, which made it a grade 6th to 8th school.
+In 2017, Northshore Middle School was rebranded and reworked from Northshore Junior High, a 7-9th grade school to Northshore Middle School, a 6-8th grade school, as part of a district-wide reconfiguration of the middle and high schools.